London to Poland by Train in the Sixties and Seventies

 Bautzen Railway Station in the German Democratic Republic

-During the short stop at Bautzen Railway Station, I observed that the platform station name signage was in German and Sorbian.
+During the brief stop at Bautzen Railway Station, I observed that the platform signage displayed the station name in both German and Sorbian.

-This dual language signage is still the situation today, at least on the facade of main station building, as can be seen in a relatively recent associated photograph showing the station name signage of Bahnhof Bautzen in German and Dwórnišćo Budyšin in Upper Sorbian.
+This dual-language signage remains the case today, at least on the facade of the main station building, as can be seen in a relatively recent associated photograph showing the station name signage for Bahnhof Bautzen in German and Dwórnišćo Budyšin in Upper Sorbian.

 Bautzen Railway Station in 2015.